This post is also available in: Svenska

 If you choose to go to a malaria-affected area with a small child, make sure to protect the child from mosquito bites.
 Mosquito nets impregnated with insect repellent are the best protection.
 Also give the child malaria prophylaxis, i.e. preventive malaria treatment.
 You can get more information printed out at travel vaccination clinics.

-If the child develops a high fever, without having a significant cold during the year, after you have been in a malaria-affected area, seek emergency care for the child and ask for a malaria test.
+If the child develops a high fever after you have been in a malaria-affected area, without having a significant cold during the year, seek emergency care for the child at a hospital and ask for a malaria test.
 The samples need to go directly to a laboratory for analysis, so it is difficult to test at a health center.

 Other travel vaccinations for young children

 Depending on the destination, it may also be recommended to take additional travel vaccinations.
 Check with a travel vaccination agency.

 Airplane and ears